mayovizlab/isoqol2022-dashboard-workshop/README.md

 __Instructors: Michael Golafshar, Molly Voss and Todd DeWees__

 All presenters are experienced researchers in the division of Biostatistics and Informatics at Mayo Clinic - Arizona.
 Michael Golafshar, MS innovated the combination and utilization of these disparate free-ware programming packages to create awe-inspiring interactive dashboards that have gained widespread attention across the Mayo Enterprise.
-Molly Petersen has extensive experience in programming and statistics, creating her own R packages and working on highly successful clinical research such as the Mayo developed Cologuard®.
+Molly Voss has extensive experience in programming and statistics, creating her own R packages and working on highly successful clinical research such as the Mayo developed Cologuard®.
 Todd DeWees, PhD has been a cancer researcher for over a decade with publications in biological, physics, and clinical research.
 His current research interests in PROs has guided the clinical use of dashboards as well as the development and inclusion of novel utilization of neural networks (Artificial Intelligence) to predict changes in patient reported outcomes.
 All the organizers have a deep understanding and years of applied experience in R and dashboard creation for clinical trials.